-If you are observing remotely, contact your TO ahead of time to let them know:
+If you are observing remotely, contact your TO ahead of time (at least one day in advance) to let them know:

-- 1. Who will be connecting remotely (especially important if your project has more than one member or if an alternate observer will be present). - 2.
+- Who will be connecting remotely (especially important if your project has more than one member or if an alternate observer will be present). - 2.
 When you will be connecting. - 3.
 Anything the TO needs to do for setup before you connect.